 ‘It was a mess!
 Half the team didn’t even know what they were being reviewed against anymore.
 Hey, that’s how you learn that there is such a thing as being too hardcore.
 The team rolled back the changes, collected feedback, and tried again.
 The second time, it was successful.’

-Stories such as Paula’s reminded all that a misstep is a milestone.
+Stories like Paula’s remind us a misstep is a milestone.
 Management, after all, is as much about recalibration as it is about steering.

 By the end of the night, it is Tanya’s turn.
 She’s the most recent addition to this inner circle.
 She is still trying to find her way as an entrepreneur.
 ‘I’ve started this small tech company,’ she explains.
 ‘We’re not doing badly, but I keep hearing about this concept of risk.
 How do I know how much to take?’